 Narrowing down to just one California hippie town for Sonoma County is a tough call because the whole county has a boho vibe.
 You can experience the locovore food movement on the California Cheese Trail.
 Visit the nuclear-free zone in Sebastopol while checking out their Patrick Amiot Junk Art trail.
 Or tuck away to the tiny, but artsy Occidental, which is in the redwoods on the Bohemian Highway.

 If you base yourself in Guerneville for a weekend getaway, you can also soak up some if its LGBTQ history and visit the local funky hot mulch spa.
 We also recommend visiting Stumptown Brewing for some pulled pork and an intense intellectual conversation about the pros and cons of different marijuana cultivation techniques.
-You can also make like Waldon in the Woods with this tiny home nestled among the redwood trees.
+Stay right near town in the super-friendly self-catering Cottages on River Road (fire pit included!)

 Here are three other things to do in the area: